Econ Market Research

 • Sustainable Tourism Initiatives

 The global shift towards sustainable tourism also sheds light on the VR in Historical Tourism Market.
-As the travellers become more aware of their environment-impacting activities, they might turn their heads towards alternatives that minimize any form of intrusive physical travel towards less-frequented historical sites.
+As the travellers become more aware of their environment-impacting activities, they might tu their heads towards alte atives that minimize any form of intrusive physical travel towards less-frequented historical sites.
 VR technology helps make this possible by creating immersive educational experiences that do not need transportation, thereby bringing down their carbon footprints.
 Besides, excursion into endangered or vulnerable destinations through virtual tours can create awareness about efforts towards preservation and promote responsible tourism.
-With VR being dubbed a sustainable alternative, tourism providers may likely tap the eco-conscious consumers for an influx of responsible travel practices.
+With VR being dubbed a sustainable alte ative, tourism providers may likely tap the eco-conscious consumers for an influx of responsible travel practices.

 Segment Analysis